rrudolph/npmap-builder/README.md

 # NPMap Builder

-The NPMap Builder is a graphical interface that can be used to build maps with the [NPMap JavaScript library](https://github.com/nationalparkservice/npmap).
+The NPMap Builder is a graphical interface that can be used to build maps with the [NPMap.js library](https://github.com/nationalparkservice/npmap.js).
 The builder is intended to be a quick start for building and deploying maps to the web.
 It is not intended to cover every use case - and it never will.
-This means that those who want to add advanced functionality or customizations to their map will still need to utilize the NPMap libarary's [API](http://www.nps.gov/npmap/support/library/api/).
+Those who want to add advanced functionality or customizations to their map will need to use the [API](https://github.com/nationalparkservice/npmap.js/blob/master/API.md).

-That being said, output from the builder should provide a good starting point for all maps - even those that require additional customizations.
+That said, output from the builder should provide a good base starting point for all maps - even those that require additional customizations.

 # Status

-This project is very much a work-in-progress.
+The NPMap Builder is a work-in-progress.
 Consider the code pre-alpha and the feature set incomplete.

 # License